Can your dog catch the flu?

 Keeping your dog away from infected dogs is the best way to prevent dog flu.
 If an owner is exposed to dogs or facilities with infected dogs, all clothing, surfaces, and hands should be disinfected before coming into contact with an uninfected dog.

 A H3N8 vaccination can help protect against certain strains of canine influenza.
 The vaccine consists of two shots given several weeks apart.
 These shots are preventative and will not treat a dog once it is infected.
-The average cost of each shot is about $50.
+In the U.S., the average cost of each shot is about $50.

 Should you vaccinate your dog against canine influenza?